Archduke Charles Stephen of Austria: Military career

-Candidate for Polish crown
+Candidate for the Polish crown

-On 5 November 1916, the German Emperor William II and the Emperor Franz Joseph I of Austria issued the 'Act of 5 November' creating the Kingdom of Poland as an independent State with a hereditary monarchy.
+On 5 November 1916, the William II, German Emperor and the Emperor Franz Joseph I of Austria issued the 'Act of 5 November' creating the Kingdom of Poland as an independent state with a hereditary monarchy.
 Charles Stephen was considered as a candidate to be regent and eventually king.

 At the time, Charles Stephen was living at the Castle of Saysbusch (Żywiec), in Galicia.
 His chances were enhanced by the fact that he spoke fluent Polish.
 Two of his daughters were married to Polish princes belonging to the noble houses of Radziwill and Czartoryski.
 However, as Charles Stephen was a member of the Imperial House of Austria he needed permission to become king from the head of the family, Emperor Charles I, who hesitated, having himself planned to assume the Polish crown.
 Moreover, the Radziwill and Czartoryski families urged the cause of Russia (as their ancestors had in the 18th century).
 Adding to the political muddle was the support of Ukrainian nationalism by Charles Stephen's son, Archduke Wilhelm.

 In the end, the proclamation was so vague and tentative that it failed to inspire enthusiasm among its supposed beneficiaries or even among the Germans and Austro-Hungarians themselves.